tobiasemrich/SchafkopfRL/README.md

 <img src="documentation/example_run.png">

 ## PIMC Agent (Perfect Information Monte Carlo Agent)
+Samples opponent hands several times and performs MCTS on each instance.

 The basic principle of the PIMC(n, m) Agent is to do n times:
    1. distribute remaining cards to opponents
    2. perform Monte-Carlo Tree Search (MCTS) m times with some agent (usually random but possibility to use other probabilistic agents)

 Eventually, take action with the highest cummulative visits over the n runs

+Two variants are currently implemented:

+- Vanilla: Random sampling of opponent hands
-Hand-Prediction PIMC Agent learns an NN to estimate the distribution of remaining cards amongst opponents to improve Step 1.
+- Hand-Predictor: PIMC Agent learns an NN to estimate the distribution of remaining cards amongst opponents to improve Step 1.
+Trained through self-play.

 ## Notes
 ### Version 28.04.2020